NREL/wind-hybrid-open-controller/README.md

 ## WETO software

-FLORIS is primarily developed with the support from the U.S. Department of Energy and is part of the [WETO Software Stack](https://nrel.github.io/WETOStack).
+WHOC is primarily developed with the support from the U.S. Department of Energy and is part of the [WETO Software Stack](https://nrel.github.io/WETOStack).
 For more information and other integrated modeling software, see: